Toluajina/alx_javascript/javascript-warm_up/README.md

 The function must be visible from outside
 The name of the function must be add
 You are not allowed to use var

+6. Const or not const: Write a file that modifies the value of myVar to 333

+7. Call me Moby: Write a function that executes x times a function.

+The function must be visible from outside
+Prototype: function (x, theFunction)
+You are not allowed to use var

+8. Add me maybe: Write a function that increments and calls a function.

+The function must be visible from outside
+Prototype: function (number, theFunction)
+You are not allowed to use var

+9. Increment object: Update this script by adding a new function incr that increments the integer value.

+You are not allowed to use var